About the Domestic Violence Action Network

 2012

-Launched new website and started a quarterly newsletter.
+Launched our new website and started a quarterly newsletter.
 Created a public awareness poster campaign during Domestic Violence Awareness Month.

-We are Comprised Of
+We Comprise Of

 Community Partners